 - Citron Lily (H. citrina) grows three feet tall.
 Its sweetly lemon-scented flowers bloom at night.

-- Lemon Lily (H. lilioasphodelus, H. flava) is pictured above.
-Scapes reach three feet tall, while very fragrant lemon-yellow flowers bloom early from May to June.
+- Lemon Lily (H. lilioasphodelus, H. flava) scapes reach three feet tall, while very fragrant lemon-yellow flowers bloom early from May to June.